cahalls3/ForensicsCVSSCalculator/README.md

 # ForensicsCVSSCalculator

-## September Creation for Digital Forensics
+## November Creation for Digital Forensics

-### Created by Carson Halls, Roman Vish, Jade Ashford, John Keenan, Tyler Abbott, and Conor Kikel
+### Created by Carson Halls, Roman Vish, Jade Ashford, John Keenan, Tyler Abbott, Conor Kikel, Chandler Evans

 The intent of this program is to provide a Python solution to a CVSS calculator.